CMSgov/bluebutton-site-static/_pages/developers.md

 ```
 ### Adding PKCE

 PKCE stands for Proof Key for Code Exchange.
 PKCE is an extension of the Authorization code flow that protects from authorization code injection attacks.
 Implementing PKCE involves creating a secret that is used when exchanging the authorization code to obtain an access token.
-You can read more about it from the <a href="https://oauth.net/2/pkce/">OAuth docs</a>
+You can read more about it from the [OAuth docs](https://oauth.net/2/pkce/)
 #### Getting Started
 To implement PKCE you'll need to create a code-verifier which is then used to create a code challenge.
 They should be created using the following formula:
 ```